angeloskath/simple-3dviz/docs/camera.md

     <img src="../img/cameras_3.png" alt="Penguin 4" />
 </div>

-Note that by pressing `R` when using the scene viewer via the `show` function, simple-3dviz reports the camera configuration at the current timestamp.
+Note that by pressing the `R` key, when using the scene viewer via the `show` function, simple-3dviz reports the camera configuration at the current timestamp.